KaMatthes/Reinfections_and_cross_protection_1918_influenza/README.md

 ### `data` folder

-This folder contains the data.
+This folder contains the data created from  `data.R`
-  - `data_study.csv` : contains socio-demographic, health- and lifestyle factors, and body scan variables of each participant
-  - `healthscore.csv` : contains "healthy score" from the food frequency questions calculated from from five food categories: fruits, vegetables, wholegrain products, meat, and sweet/salty snacks.
-For each category the officially recommended minimum or maximum amount of weekly intake was used as the cut-off value and a point was assigned if the recommendation was met.
-A score from 0 to 5 was built to reflect the overall healthiness of the diet.
+  - `data_grippe.RData`

 ### `data_raw` folder
+This folder contains the raw data for the analysis:
--`Factory_Survey_Data.csv` : contains  factory data
+-`Factory_Survey_Data.csv`

 ### `output` folder